ojwb/survex/doc/compass.rst

 Survex can read Compass survey data - it supports survey data files and project files (``.DAT`` and ``.MAK files``), closed data files (``.CLP``), and processed survey data (``.PLT`` and ``.PLF`` files).
-Survex 1.4.6 made significant improvements to this support so we recommend using this version or newer if you're working with Compass data.
+Survex 1.0.19 was the first to support this but we currently recommend using 1.4.6 or newer if you're working with Compass data as this version made significant improvements to this support.
+If you're using Compass ``.MAK`` files, then Survex 1.4.18 further improved parsing these.

 --------------------
 Compass .MAK support